ObelusFamily/Anythink-Market-m3j212ux/readme.md

 ## First setup

-(No need to change anything in the default options, just click on the Create codespace button and wait for it to boot)
+Set up code environment first.
+Clone repo.
+Download dependencies.

-Great!
-Looks like your codespace is up and running.
-You can now run docker-compose up in your codespace's terminal to load Anythink's backend and frontend.
+Run docker-compose up in your codespace's terminal to load Anythink's backend and frontend.

 Once docker-compose finishes loading up, the backend should be running and able to connect to the database.